ImgBotApp/InternetNL/probes/no-javascript-connection_en.md

-This test cannot run without javascript.
-Please enable javascript and try again.
+Unfortuntely this test cannot run without JavaScript.
+If you still would like to exectute the test, please enable JavaScript in your browser.